Drottningholm Palace – Drottningholm Palace Park

 Read more

 Take your children and grandchildren on a trip to Drottningholm.
-Here, you can go on a lion safari, hunt for gold and discover plants.
+Here, you can go on a lion safari or hunt for gold.

 Read more